-- 7.3.1 For the purposes of this article, adjunct faculty term load is considered to fall within one of three ranges.
+- 7.3.1 For the purposes of this article, part-time faculty term load is considered to fall within one of three ranges.

 - 1. Less than 34% load

 - 2. Between 34% and 50% load, inclusive

 - 3. Greater than 50% load.

 Reemployment preference represents a rehire right or a right to first refusal to a typical assignment.
-An adjunct faculty member's typical assignment is characterized by the pattern established over the previous two-year period of time with total load falling within one of the three ranges above.
-The District will make an effort to provide continuing comparable assignment, within the ranges noted above, to adjunct faculty members with reemployment preference.
+A part-time faculty member's typical assignment is characterized by the pattern established over the previous two-year period of time with total load falling within one of the three ranges above.
+The District will make an effort to provide continuing comparable assignment, within the ranges noted above, to part-time faculty members with reemployment preference.

-In all cases, adjunct faculty assignments shall be temporary in nature, contingent on enrollment and funding, and subject to program changes, and no adjunct faculty member shall have reasonable assurance of continued employment at any point, irrespective of the status, length of service, or reemployment preference of that adjunct faculty member.
+In all cases, part-time faculty assignments shall be temporary in nature, contingent on enrollment and funding, and subject to program changes, and no part-time faculty member shall have reasonable assurance of continued employment at any point, irrespective of the status, length of service, or reemployment preference of that part-time faculty member.